Carbs – Rich And Poor

 In the past five years, the reputation of carbohydrates has swung wildly.
 Carbs have been both criticised badly unhealthy as well as promoted as the most important of the three macronutrients — carbs, protein and fat.
 So which one is it, good or bad?

 Low-Carb, LCHF, Atkins, Keto, Paleo, Zero, Mediterranean; our beloved child has many names.
-When it comes to low-carb diet, there’s a lot of misunderstandings and even risks.
+When it comes to a low-carb diet, there’s a lot of misunderstandings and even risks.
 I’ve been there struggling myself.
-When was I first introduced to a low-carb diet, I somehow found all the delicious cheese, bacon, beef, nuts and dairy rich items in the recipe book and it was easy to bypass the vegetables with a thought of an avoidance of carbohydrates in general.
-Don’t get me wrong, there’s nothing necessarily wrong with foodstuff like almonds, but when you look at the amount of protein intake while eating like I did, it’s major!
+When was I first introduced to a low-carb diet, I somehow found all the delicious cheese, bacon, beef, nuts and dairy-rich items in the recipe book and it was easy to bypass the vegetables with a thought of avoidance of carbohydrates in general.
+Don’t get me wrong, there’s nothing necessarily wrong with foodstuff like almonds, but when you look at the amount of protein intake while eating as I did, it’s major!

 “Eating more protein than your body needs can interfere with your health and fitness goals in a number of ways, including weight gain, extra body fat, stress on your kidneys, dehydration, and leaching of important bone minerals.” –Dr. Mercola

 In my case, since my obvious gluten sensitivity, I’m passing the grain, pasta and processed carbohydrates department right away.
-I only use some gluten free products mainly to prepare food for my kids (gluten-free vegetable-minced meat-lasagne is their favorite!) but unfortunately also gluten free products are commonly made of rice flour, potato flour, corn and tapioca starch which have absolutely no nutritional value and actually swings the blood sugar even higher than “normal” bread or pasta.
+I only use some gluten-free products mainly to prepare food for my kids (gluten-free vegetable-minced meat-lasagne is their favourite!) but unfortunately, also gluten-free products are commonly made of rice flour, potato flour, corn and tapioca starch which have absolutely no nutritional value and actually swings the blood sugar even higher than “normal” bread or pasta.
 Therefore gluten-free bread and pasta are not on the top of my list of ingredients.
-At least I try to add enough fibre rich veggies and healthy fats into these foods to stable the blood sugar.
+At least I try to add enough fibre-rich veggies and healthy fats into these foods to stable the blood sugar.

 “I would actually challenge you to count the quality of nutrients you eat rather than counting carbohydrates.
 Get more grass-fed animal products, fruits, vegetables, sprouted nuts and seeds (like benefit-rich chia seeds), and consume more coconut products — real food.” – Dr. Axe